 - The MRU (Most Recently Used) algorithm should be used for maintaining the Flow Labels.
-At any point of time, the most recently used labels only will be kept and the remaining should be flushed. - 2.
+At any point of time, the most recently used Labels alone will be kept and the remaining should be flushed. - 2.
 Before flushing a label, the router should send an ICMP message to the source saying that the particular label is going to be flushed.
-So the source should send a KEEPALIVE Message to the router saying that not to flush the Flow Label in case the source requires the Flow Label to be used again.
+So the source should send a KEEPALIVE Message to the router saying not to flush the Flow Label in case the source requires the Flow Label to be used again.
 On the other hand, if the source agrees with the router to delete the Flow Label, it should send a GOAHEAD Message to the router.
-On receiving the GOAHEAD Message, the router immediately deleted the label for that particular source.
+On receiving the GOAHEAD Message, the router immediately deletes the label for that particular source.
 These messages are also sent to all the intermediate routers, so that, those routers can as well flush the Flow Labels for that particular source. - 3.
-In case, the router does not receive any consent from the source, it will resend the ICMP message for at most two or three times.
-If at all the router does not receive any reply from the source, it can flush that particular Label assuming that the Flow Label was not important enough for the source or any other intermediate router.
+In case, the router does not receive any consent from the source, it will re-send the ICMP message for at most two or three times.
+If the router does not receive any reply from the source, it can flush the particular Label assuming that the Flow Label was not important for the source or any other intermediate router.
 The intermediate routers will also delete that Flow Label as they didn't receive any message from the source.
 The policy of sending the ICMP message to the source two or three times ensures the proper behavior of the method of flushing Flow Labels in case of packet loss.
-This method assumes that the ICMP message would not be lost all the three times as the probability of happening that is very less.
+This method assumes that the ICMP message would not be lost all the three times.
 Hence, if the router doesn't receive any reply from the source even after sending the ICMP message three times, it deletes the label. - 5.3 Which datagrams should carry non-zero Flow Labels?

-According to RFC 1809, following were some points of basic agreement:
+According to RFC 1809, following were some points of basic agreement. $\ensuremath{\text{agree}}$